Indian-head test pattern: As a cultural icon

 From the late 1950s, the test pattern gradually began to be seen less frequently, after fewer sign-offs, on fewer stations, and for shorter periods in the morning, since new and improved TV broadcast equipment required less adjusting.
 In later years, the test pattern was transmitted for as little as a minute after sign-off while the transmitter engineer logged required Federal Communications Commission-US/Board of Broadcast Governors transmitter readings before cutting power.

-By the mid 1960s, the Indian-head test pattern became obsolete after most television broadcasts switched to color.
+By the mid-1960s, the Indian-head test pattern became obsolete after most television broadcasts switched to color.
 From that point onward, an alternate test card of SMPTE color bars (and its immediate predecessors), or colorized versions of the NBC/CBS-derived "bullseye" patterns became the test card of choice.
 Since the 1990s, most television stations in the United States have broadcast continuously without regular sign-offs, instead running infomercials, networked overnight news shows, syndicated reruns, cartoons, or old movies; thus, the broadcast of test patterns has become mostly obsolete (though they are still used in post-production and broadcast facilities to check color and signal paths).

 Nevertheless, the Indian-head test pattern persists as a symbol of early television.
 Many U.S. television stations chose the image of the Indian-head card to be their final image broadcast when their analog signals signed off for the final time between February 17 and June 12, 2009, as part of the digital television transition in the United States.

+The 1998 film Pleasantville features the Indian-head test pattern when twin siblings wind up trapped in a 1950s television show.